 The second step is to configure the EML connector on the Veritas Merge1 site.
 For information about configuring the EML connector, see Merge1 Third-Party Connectors User Guide.

-After you click Save & Finish, the User mapping page in the connector wizard in the Microsoft 365 compliance center is displayed.
+After you click Save & Finish, the User mapping page in the connector wizard in the compliance portal is displayed.

 Step 3: Map users and complete the connector setup

-To map users and complete the connector setup in the Microsoft 365 compliance center, follow these steps:
+To map users and complete the connector setup in the compliance portal, follow these steps: